kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

   // +optional
   Protocol corev1.Protocol `json:"protocol,omitempty"`

-  // Port is the target port number or name.
+  // TargetPort is the target port number or name.
 Numeric values are used directly;
   // string values are resolved per-pod by the endpointslice-controller by
-  // matching against pod.spec.containers[].ports[].name, mirroring
+  // matching against pod.spec.containers[].ports[].name.
-  // Service.spec.ports[].targetPort semantics.
-For the Service compatibility
-  // path, the service-endpointselector-controller copies targetPort verbatim
-  // without resolving it.
-  Port intstr.IntOrString `json:"port"`
+  TargetPort intstr.IntOrString `json:"targetPort"`

-  // AppProtocol is the application-level protocol hint for this port,
-  // following the same conventions as Service.spec.ports[].appProtocol.
-  // For the Service compatibility path, this is copied from the corresponding
-  // Service port and propagated to the generated EndpointSlice.
-  // +optional
-  AppProtocol *string `json:"appProtocol,omitempty"`
-}

-// EndpointSelectorTrafficSettings carries producer-side routing configuration
-// that the endpointslice-controller uses when generating `EndpointSlices`. type EndpointSelectorTrafficSettings struct {
-  // TrafficDistribution expresses a preference for how traffic is routed to
-  // endpoints (for example, "PreferSameZone").
-The endpointslice-controller
-  // uses this value to calculate the topology hints on generated EndpointSlices.
-  // +optional
-  TrafficDistribution *string `json:"trafficDistribution,omitempty"`
 }

 ```